Attorney Definition: Charlotte Criminal Lawyer to Represent You

 - Has your firm ever been included in the Best Law Firms in America publication?

-- Are any of your lawyers members of the North Carolina Advocates for Justice?
+- Are any lawyers at your NC law firm members of the North Carolina Advocates for Justice?

 - Have any of your lawyers been included in Best Lawyers in America?

-- When was the last time you were in Criminal Court?
+- When was the last time your lawyer was in Criminal Court?

 - Have you ever handled a JURY TRIAL?